First Focal Plane shutter Camera

 Courtesy archives Otto-Lilienthal-Museum

 The Goerz Anschuetz strut folding camera, introduced in 1896 was equipped with a “Ottomar Anschuetz Patented” focal plane shutter.
 It was a shutter with two roller blinds separated by a slit.
 Different exposures times can be obtained by altering the width of the slit and setting the speed with the lower knob on the right side of the camera.
 The width of the slit can be changed by setting the position of the end of the string.
 The original upper roller blind showed 5 figures printed in red: 0,1,2,3,4 and the description “Ottomar Anschuetz Lissa Preussen.
+Ottomar Ansch"ts signature was printed on the upper blind in red paint.
+The figures show the adjustable width of the slit to obtain the different exposure times.

 The blinds are made from cloth with a rubber coating to make it light proof.
 I suppose that the camera was not used for a period of decades or longer, as the blinds could not be rolled off.
 I removed the mechanism and peeled the blinds off the shaft.
 I made the new blinds of shutter curtain material.
 It is not a hell of a job.
-On the other hand, the camera is not quite original anymore, but it works...and it’s nice to make pictures with it.
+On the other hand, the camera is not quite original anymore, but it works...and it’s nice to take pictures with it.

 This particular camera is equipped with a Doppel Anastigmat 4,6/120 mm.
 The lens-board can be moved up and down and shifted to the left and the right.
 The upper knob is to cock the shutter.
 Turn it clockwise until it stops.